 3 End fragment (#76), etc.

-If the maximum number of fragments (14) are being used and there are data left for transmission, then the data transmission can be continued by setting the “continue data session” parameter in the end fragment (#76) message to 1.
-On successful transmission, the data transmission session will be acknowledged with an ACK/NACK (#13) message and a logical channel will be immediately assigned by means of a Resource Allocation (#4) message.
+If the maximum number of fragments (14) are being used and there are data left for transmission, then the data transmission can be continued by setting the “continue resource usage” parameter in the end fragment (#76) message to 1.
+On successful transmission, the fragments will be acknowledged with an ACK/NACK (#13) message and a logical channel will be immediately assigned by means of a Resource Allocation (#4) message.
 Both messages ACK/NACK (#13) and resource allocation (#4) will be transmitted in the same data signalling slot.
 If no more LC resources are available, then an ACK/NACK (#13) message may be transmitted with the ACM or end delivery notification (EDN) parameter set to 3.

+To continue the data transmission over multiple TDMA frames during a shore to ship data session, the shore station should transmit a Resource Allocation (#4) message in the ASC before the start of the next TDMA frame.

 4.18 Data frame retry